 The rule expands an existing statutory “fiduciary standard” for retirement plans under which firms and their financial professionals must reduce and disclose the impact of any conflicts of interest they may have when serving retirement investors.
 Compliance with the rule may also require some changes in how financial professionals are paid for their services, and it creates additional disclosures that firms must provide to their clients for qualified retirement accounts and IRAs.

-For more than a century and a half, AXA has helped millions of Americans, and millions more worldwide, protect their loved ones and save and plan for a dignified retirement.
-Financial professionals are the linchpin of this effort, serving as the main point of contact for clients.
+For more than a century and a half, AXA Equitable has helped many, many Americans protect their loved ones and save and plan for a dignified retirement.
+Financial Professionals of our affiliate, AXA Advisors, LLC, are the linchpin of this effort, serving as a main point of contact for clients.
 At AXA, we have always taken our responsibility to serve our clients very seriously.
-Financial professionals work closely with clients to understand their financial goals before offering recommendations, and to meet with clients when, where, and how often they choose, to discuss their financial future, understand any risks involved in their investments, develop future plans that help them meet their financial goals, and fully explain any expenses or fees involved.
+AXA Advisors Financial Professionals work closely with clients to understand their financial goals before offering recommendations, and to meet with clients when, where, and how often they choose, to discuss their financial future, understand any risks involved in their investments, develop future plans that help them meet their financial goals, and fully explain any expenses or fees involved.

-Financial professionals work under guidelines established by state regulators, the Securities & Exchange Commission, and the Financial Industry Regulatory Authority.
+Financial Professionals work under guidelines established by state regulators, the Securities & Exchange Commission, and the Financial Industry Regulatory Authority (FINRA).
 We maintain a well-established internal governance structure that places integrity and transparency at the forefront of all our interactions with our clients.
-Because many strong protections were already in place before the DOL rule, and because we consider transparency and integrity to be the cornerstones of our relationship with you, we remain confident that we will be able to continue to provide high-quality products, services and advice to our retirement customers with minimal disruption.
+Because many strong protections were already in place before the DOL rule, and because we consider transparency and integrity to be the cornerstones of our relationship with our clients, we remain confident that we will be able to continue to provide high-quality products, services and advice to our retirement customers with minimal disruption.

 As always, we remain focused on offering protection for the modern family, helping you achieve greater financial literacy, and pursuing a dignified retirement.